 Let’s take the case of the Facebook group, which owns the social network Instagram, for example, it’s possible that users can be targeted by advertising on Instagram thanks to the pages they subscribe to on Facebook and their likes.

 Thanks to this possibility of refusing to be tracked, advertising targeting of the user is thus reduced to the fields of sharing between applications of the same group but remains present.

 Note that it is also possible to allow or deny requests for tracking authorization when opening an application by going to “Settings”, then “Privacy” and “Tracking”.

-Facebook and Apple have different business models and this is indeed what poses a problem for Facebook, which perceived this update as a threat.
+Facebook and Apple have different business models and this is indeed what poses a problem for Facebook, who perceived this update as a threat.
 In fact, in 2020, Facebook’s advertising revenue exceeded $84 billion, an increase of nearly 21% over 2019.

 The firm created by Mark Zuckerberg has an advertising-oriented model based on the data collected on its users, while Apple’s is based mainly on the sale of computers, phones, and connected watches.